 Classes are pre-defined types of your annotations, for example Person or Background.
 Thus, every label you create has defined class.

-To associate some extra information with annotations (or images, or images, ...) you can define a Tag, for example
+To associate some extra information with annotations (or images, or videos, ...) you can define a Tag, for example

 For instance, in Team "Driving Division" you can have a Workspace "Pre-Labeling".
 In this Workspace you can have a Project "Cityscapes" with two Datasets: "Zurich" and "Stuttgart".

 There are several classes defined in this Project (and, thus, in every Dataset): a building, a traffic light, a vehicle and so on.
 All classes are set to the "bitmap" shape, so that there is no way someone will accidentally create some "Cars" with polygon tool (a set of points), and some "Cars" with bitmap tool (a set of pixels).

 Also, there are two tags defined: a "vehicle_type" of several pre-defined options ("Bus", "Bicycle", "Train") and a "color" that accepts any string value.

 Datasets are used to split data into a "subfolders" to make data management easier.
 For example, you can then define a Labeling Job to label all Vehicles in Zurich.